marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

 ### Implementation of the Activity Functions

-Next we implement the three activities we triggered via the orchestrator. as described above we will only mimic the different process steps.
+Next we implement the three activities we triggered via the orchestrator.
+As described above we will only mimic the different process steps and not execute real calls of backend services.

 #### Steps

 1. Go to the directory that contains the Activity Function `AccessCardCreationActivity`.

    a.
-Open the `function.json` file and change the name of the input binding to `input`
+Open the `function.json` file and change the name of the input binding to `input`:

       ```json
       "bindings": [